jjolano/openps3ftp/README.txt

 - Any login detail is now accepted.
 I have seen this as the most common complaint.
 Don't know why I designed it like that.

+Note to users:
+The included pkg file is signed for firmware versions lower than 3.60.
+If you are not running a firmware version lower than 3.60, then you may need to re-sign the pkg file and EBOOT.BIN.

+Error codes:
+0x1337BEEF - Socket binding failed.
+This should never be seen.
+Just restart OpenPS3FTP, or the whole system if it keeps occurring.
+0x13371010 - Socket polling failed.
+Probably only occurs if there's some sort of hardware problem.
+0x1337ABCD - Error on listener socket.
+This should never happen at all.
+Restart your system.

+Note to PS3 news websites:
+I never released version 3.0 officially, not sure who tipped that.
+That build wasn't even finished at all, just a testing build for new code.
+This will be the official release of version 3.0 of OpenPS3FTP.
+Please note the new source code links and new changes.
+Keep updated on my Twitter feed and GitHub - this particular build is still not a final release.

+Also, that "version 3.1"?
+That is essentially this, just re-signed for 4.xx.
+You know who you are - don't claim my work as your own.
+Give credit where it's due.

 =============================
 GitHub (v3.0+): https://github.com/jjolano/openps3ftp
 GitHub (v2.x): https://github.com/jjolano/openps3ftp-v2